Singa10/Singa10/README.md

 ## About Me

-I am a dedicated developer located in an unknown location, focusing on enhancing my skills and contributing to exciting projects.
+I am a dedicated developer located in  Ethiopia,Addis Ababa, focusing on enhancing my skills and contributing to exciting projects.
 I'm currently exploring various technologies and looking for opportunities to learn and grow.

 ## Skills & Technologies